-Doctoral Degrees (PhD and DHCE)
+Doctoral Degrees (PhD and DHCE) in Healthcare Ethics

 The Doctoral Curriculum requires twelve courses (36 credits) beyond the Master’s degree.
 After Comprehensive Exams, both Doctoral Degree Programs require 6 credits of dissertation hours.